jessbecoding/web-ft-11-2022/week6/front-end-proj/README.md

 zipSubmit.addEventListener("click",searchPetsByZip);
 ```
-If you wanted to try this for yourself and access different information within the API, I reccommend taking a look at the API support docs here (https://www.petfinder.com/developers/v2/docs/) and using the above as a guide.
+If you wanted to try this for yourself and access different information within the API, I reccommend taking a look at the API support docs <a href="https://www.petfinder.com/developers/v2/docs/">here</a> and using the above as a guide.

 # CSS and Tailwind CSS
 I started with Tailwind on the landing page.
-I followed this handy tutorial (https://www.youtube.com/watch?v=dFgzHOX84xQ&t=1983s) that was shared by a classmate, and tried to make it my own.
+I followed this handy <a href="https://www.youtube.com/watch?v=dFgzHOX84xQ&t=1983s">tutorial</a> that was shared by a classmate, and tried to make it my own.

 The custom CSS was very simple.
 I tried to focus on grid and flex as those seem to be my greatest areas of opportunity.
 It was definitely a challenge but, I found the elements section of the developer tools in chrome very helpful.

-For the color scheme, I used (https://imagecolorpicker.com/en) and a free 404 image I found online as insiration.
+For the color scheme, I used <a href="https://imagecolorpicker.com/en">Image Color Picker</a> and a free 404 image I found online as inspiration.
 That got me this color pallet:
 <img src = ".\Palette.png">
 Hex codes are below:

 ```